Terms and Conditions

 - No discussions or views of any illegal substances

-- No recording or attempts to record the visit can be made
+- No recording or attempts to record the session can be made

-- No information should be passed by either the visitor or prisoner which is intended for publication via any media channel, including social media
+- No information should be passed by either the requestor or prisoner which is intended for publication via any media channel, including social media

 - Only individuals on camera are permitted to talk to the individual in custody